project-imprimis/imprimis/doc/game.md

 there; it is expected that the reader understand the engine functionality to fully understand the technical design of the game.

-This document also aims to provide the motavation and working principles of the game itself, including the way the gameplay meta is constructed.
+This document also aims to provide the motivation and working principles of the game itself, including the way the gameplay meta is constructed.
 The goal is to make clear the design of the game such as to keep the game focused on a single set of working principles (and to avoid confused, scatterbrained work on